Helping Working Families

 More on Helping Working Families

-Washington, DC – Congressman Ryan today introduced two new bills aimed at bolstering U.S. manufacturing and employment.
-The first of these bills, The RETAIN Act, modifies the United States Code for civilian and defense contracts by adding a preference for contractors that promise to retain jobs in the United States.
+Washington, DC – Congressman Tim Ryan (OH-13) introduced the RETAIN Act, a bill to keep federal contracting jobs in the United States.
+The bill modifies the United States Codes for civilian and defense contracts by adding a preference for contractors that promise to retain jobs in the United States.